-- a.
-Sepsis

-- b.
-Tetanus

-- c.
-Guillain-Barré syndrome

-- d.
-Botulism

-- e.
-Dehydration

-- 325. A 23-year-old woman presents to the ED complaining of dizziness and weakness for 2 days.
+- 361. A 23-year-old woman presents to the ED complaining of dizziness and weakness for 2 days.
 She complains that she does not have energy to perform her duties at work and even gets short of breath going up the stairs to her third-floor apartment.
 She denies shortness of breath at rest, fevers, nausea, vomiting, diarrhea, chest pain, headache, recent travel, or other associated symptoms.
 She does not have any medical problems and takes no medications.
 On further questioning, she reports that she is on day 9 of her menstrual period, which has been heavy.
 Her periods are regular and last about 10 days.
 Her BP is 122/75 mm Hg, HR is 108 beats per minute, temperature is 98.7°F, and RR is 12 breaths per minute.
-Physical exam is unremarkable except for pale conjunctiva and mild tachycardia.
+Physical examination is unremarkable except for pale conjunctiva and mild tachycardia.
 Which of the following is the most appropriate initial diagnostic test?

 - a.
 Basic metabolic panel

 - b.
 Complete blood count

 - c.
 Obtain ECG

 - d.
 Obtain chest x-ray

 - e.
 Obtain chest CT with contrast

-- 326. A 57-year-old man presents to the ED with generalized weakness and pain, abdominal discomfort, and nausea for 2 days.
-On the review of systems he also admits to recent polydypsia, polyuria, and a 10 lb weight loss.
+- 362. A 57-year-old man presents to the ED with generalized weakness and pain, abdominal discomfort, and nausea for 2 days.
+On the review of systems he also admits to recent polydipsia, polyuria, and a 10-lb weight loss.
 His medical history includes hypertension for which he takes no medications.
 He has a 20-pack-year smoking history.
 The vital signs are remarkable for mild tachycardia and hypertension.
-Laboratory results reveal a calcium level of 12.6 mEq/L. Which of the following is the most appropriate next step in management?
+Laboratory results reveal a serum sodium 131 mEq/L, potassium 3.5 mEq/L, chloride 101 mEq/L, bicarbonate 22 mEq/L, blood urea nitrogen (BUN) 15 mg/dL, creatinine 1.1 mg/dL, glucose 125 mg/dL, and serum calcium level of 12.6 mEq/L. Which of the following is the most appropriate next step in management?

-- a.
-Administer calcitonin
+- a Administer calcitonin

 - b.
 Start 0.9% normal saline intravenous (IV) bolus

 - c.
-Administer furosemide IV
+Administer furosemide

 - d.
 Obtain chest radiograph

 - e.
 Obtain ECG